gurupreetam9/CertIntel/README.md

-# ImageVerse
+# CertIntel

-This is a Next.js application scaffolded for ImageVerse, featuring Firebase Authentication and Storage, with planned MongoDB integration for metadata and a Flask server for AI features.
+This is a Next.js application scaffolded for CertIntel, featuring Firebase Authentication and Storage, with planned MongoDB integration for metadata and a Flask server for AI features.

 ## Getting Started